Major search launched in Maidstone for High Risk missing person

 Specialist teams of trained search volunteers have also been called to assist officers on the ground with area search in attempt to locate the missing person.

-Kent Police have advised they will issue further information when it become available
+Kent Police have advised they will issue further information when it becomes available